martinholub/jekyll_site/index.md

 <img class="col one left" src="/img/prof_pic4.jpg">

-My name is Martin, and I am a scientist and an engineer who spends most of his time thinking about how to make biology easier and safer to manipulate and deploy.
+My name is Martin and I am a scientist and an engineer who spends most of his time thinking about how to make biology easier and safer to manipulate and deploy.
+I also go under 'JJ' as a nickname.

 I like poetry, flamenco music, fantasy books, botanical gardnes, jazz rap, dancing, national parks, walking barefoot, some cocktails, and most soups.
 I don't like pasta, seaside resorts, metal, conceptual art, red wine, flip-flops, having long fingernails and ice-cold water.